 If the Team is located in the same space, it is best to have a physical Task Board.
 The board should be located in a central area where people can easily see and access it.
 In many organizations, the Task Board replaces the water cooler as the place where people gather and chat.
 This in turn may lead to a more collaborative work space.

 If the Team is spread across multiple locations, there are a number of off the shelf programs available.
-Virtual Task Boards often have lots of value added features that allow Product Owners and Scrum Masters to create and array of metrics to better help improve the Team’s process.
+Virtual Task Boards often have lots of value added features that allow Scrum Inc Product Owners and Scrum Inc Scrum Masters to create an array of metrics to better help improve the Team's process.
 Some Teams use both types of boards to get the respective advantages of each.